Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Appendices

+Additionally, we present a simplified yet interpretable baseline method for exploring latent representations in AEs trained on neuroimaging data.
+Unlike more complex approaches that rely on generative adversarial networks (GANs) to synthesize and classify images from latent features, our method leveraged direct analysis of the latent space without the need for image generation or additional classifier training.
+Standard validation strategies in the literature often rely on classification accuracy of synthetic images without reporting confidence intervals, and on the computation of Pearson correlations between attribution maps and group-level significance maps derived from statistical parametric mapping (SPM) analyses.
+These approaches may overestimate alignment due to spatial autocorrelation and lack robust individual-level validation.

-In Figures \ref{fig:PLS} and \ref{fig:UMAP}, we show the global analysis of latent activation projection with UMAP and PLS.
+After training the model independently on the previously defined clinical groupings, activations from intermediate layers and the latent space were extracted.
+PCA, t-SNE, UMAP and PLS were applied for DR. The resulting low-dimensional projections were visualized to assess whether class separation was preserved.
+Bootstrapping was performed with 200 samples.
+Figures \ref{fig:PCA} and \ref{fig:tsne} show 2D projections of intermediate layers and the latent space using PCA, and t-SNE.
+In figures \ref{fig:PLS} and \ref{fig:UMAP}, we show the global analysis of latent activation projection with UMAP and PLS.
 It is important to note the near-perfect separability of features in PLS, which is likely due to the use of clinical labels during feature extraction, enabling perfect overfitting to the clinical groups.
+Such feature representations—obtained either from simpler architectures \cite{Martinez} or from more complex ones \cite{Bass2022,42}, including generative models, have become a major focus in recent years for mapping neurological phenotypes.